Java VS NodeJS

-Java is known to simplify application development using Object-Oriented approach.
+Java is known to simplify application development using an Object-Oriented approach.

 Node JS is more suited for applications like real-time collaborative drawing and edit features such as Google Docs.

-Java is a brilliant option for building complex web applications that are highly concurrent whereas NodeJS is ideal for small-sized projects.
+Java is a brilliant option for building complex web applications that are highly concurrent.
+But NodeJS is ideal for small-sized projects.